Volkswagen T-Cross: India (Taigun)

 In February 2020, Volkswagen revealed the Taigun for the Indian market which is based from the Chinese market T-Cross with several changes, such as the redesigned C-pillar.
 It is unrelated to the concept model from 2012 with the same name.
 Volkswagen stated the Taigun is built on a modified MQB A0 platform dedicated for Indian market called the MQB A0 IN.
 It went on sale in India in September 2021.

-Safety

-Volkswagen Taigun rated Adult And Child safety 5 star in Global NCAP.
+Philippines

+The T-Cross was launched in the Philippines on 26 May 2021.
+It is available in S and SE trims, powered by a 180 MPI 1.5-litre petrol engine.
+It Was Discontinued in September 2025 following the Termination of Distributorship Agreement Between AC Industrials and Volkswagen Group.

 Indonesia

 The T-Cross has been sold in Indonesia since 23 February 2022.
 Based on the Indian market Taigun, it is offered in a single variant with a 1.0-litre TSI engine.

+South Africa

+The T-Cross was launched in South Africa on 30 August 2024, in three trim levels: Life, Style and R-Line, it is powered by a 1.0 TSI turbocharged petrol engine paired a 7-speed DSG.
+In February 2025, two new entry-level variants were added with the option of the 1.0 TSI engine with 95 PS.